It's one of the most bizarre phenomena that continues to fascinate me about the business of real estate investing.

 Let's Review Some Facts

 - These people don't know the first thing about you, so don't take it personally.
-Any insults or unkind words thrown your way are probably a result of their own insecurities, so be the bigger person and don't retaliate.
+Any insults or unkind words hurled at you are most likely a result of their insecurities, so be the bigger person and don't retaliate.

 - If a seller thinks they can do better than your offer, why haven't they already sold for what they think it's worth?
 Think about it – you're probably not the only investor who doesn't agree with their asking price.